ddxv/mobile-network-traffic/README.md

 1. Start Waydroid: `waydroid show-full-ui`
 2. Start Proxy:
+   1. Run setuproxy.sh
-   1. I was able to solve this by explicitly add /lib/x86_64-linux-gnu/xtables to /etc/ld.so.conf.d/x86_64-linux-gnu.conf and rebooting.
+   2. I was able to solve this by explicitly add /lib/x86_64-linux-gnu/xtables to /etc/ld.so.conf.d/x86_64-linux-gnu.conf and rebooting.
-   2.  `sudo iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 80 -j REDIRECT --to-port 8081`
-   3.  `iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 443 -j REDIRECT --to-port 8081`
+   3. navigate in FF or device to mitm.it
+      1. Install certs:
+      2. follow instructions on mitm.it after downloading eg: `mv mitmproxy-ca-cert.pem /usr/local/share/ca-certificates/mitmproxy.crt`
+      3. NOTE: Firefox has SEPARTE certs from OS certs